· 8 min read

 The Setup

-Last night my toddler woke up at 10:30pm and needed to be held.
+Last night, my toddler woke up at 10:30pm and needed to be held.
 I was sitting in the dark with a kid on my chest and my phone in one hand, and I started chatting with Claude about what a Jekyll-to-Astro migration would look like.
-By the time he fell back asleep I had a plan.
-By the time I went to bed, the site was live.
+I didn’t even know what Astro was, btw.
+Kiro suggested it.
+By the time she fell back asleep and when I was able to transfer her to her crib, I had a plan.
+By the time I went to bed, the re-designed site was live.
+Jekyll -> Astro dot js.
+Boom 💥.

 I have two toddlers, a full-time job as a Principal ML Engineer at Disney, and an 11-year-old blog I’ve been meaning to fix up.
-I shipped it in an afternoon during what was supposed to be quiet time.
+I shipped it in a late weeknight hour during what was supposed to be, frankly, my bedtime.

 What I Used

-Kiro — Amazon’s AI-powered IDE — did the heavy lifting.
+Kiro — Amazon’s AI-powered IDE — did the heavy lifting (despite chatting with Claude on my iPhone — to be sure, I was hitting Claude under the hood via both apps).
 I described what I wanted, it read my existing Jekyll files, wrote the Astro components, fixed the build errors, and iterated.
-I mostly directed.
+I mostly directed in the kiro-cli.

 The workflow was: describe the goal → review the output → catch the edge cases → repeat.
 Less “write code for me” and more “let’s figure this out together.”